riscv-software-src/riscof/docs/source/overview.rst

 1. A RISCV-CONFIG based YAML specification of the ISA choices made by the user.
 Details on writing the specific YAML spec can be found here : `Spec Documentation <https://riscv-config.readthedocs.io/en/latest/yaml-specs.html>`_
-2. A Python plugin which can be used by the framwork to compile the test, simulate the test and extract the signature of each test.
+2. A Python plugin which can be used by the framework to compile the test, simulate the test and extract the signature of each test.
 Steps to define the python plugin is available in the :ref:`plugins` section.